zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{5} \bm{T}(\bm{x}, \bm{v}, t) = \frac{\bm{L_t}(\bm{x}, \bm{v})}{\bm{L_i}(\bm{x} + t \bm{v}, \bm{v})}. $$

-For a single photon, it can be interpreted as the probability of a collision-free flight.
+For a single photon, it can be interpreted as the probability of a free flight.

 Its complement is opacity \\(\bm{O}\\):